 And rather than watering the whole farm, Hiru and her family have switched to alternate-furrow watering, which reduces how much water she needs for irrigation.

 The changes have seen her cotton yield shoot up – to 3,300 lbs per acre.
 “The land is better,” Hiru says proudly, in a nod to the more sustainable farming methods she has learned to use.

 She also follows the advice of SEWA when it comes to selling her cotton.
 She is now separating and storing the best of her crop to get the best price possible.
 And she is smarter about what price she will accept for the rest.
 She no longer asks the cotton traders to check the prices but uses a smartphone to do so herself.
 If today’s price seems too low, she waits.

 “Our income has increased fourfold,” says Hiru.
-“Now we have enough to live on and we can save too.”
+“Now we have enough to live on and we can save, too.”
 She and her husband also plan to educate their four daughters.
 “It’s up to them what they do with it,” she says.

 We are also working with CottonConnect to help our PSCP farmers incorporate even better farming practices.
-In other words, we will work with farmers to introduce further practices that prioritise soil health, water management, fertiliser use and more.
+In other words, we will work with farmers to introduce further practices that prioritize soil health, water management, fertilizer use and more.
 Our aim is for all our PSCP farmers to use these more regenerative farming practices by 2030.
 These will actively improve and restore the local environment where the materials we use are farmed, delivering real change for the benefit of the farmers and for the planet.